MTariq99/search-go/README.md

 ##search-go

-`go-search-package` is a Go package designed for searching and processing text in files.
+`search-go` is a Go package designed for searching and processing text in files.
 It provides a flexible way to search for a specific word in both plain text and CSV files, allowing you to colorize the found word and optionally save the results to a file.

 ## Installation